monstergog/Tech-Blog/README.md

 ## Description

-A Tech Blog project created with MVC design.
-Currently incomplete.
+A Tech Blog project created with MVC design, with mysql as its database to handle new posts and users.

 ## Installation